msuhanov/regf/Windows registry file format specification.md

 If a key name string is less than 4 characters in length, it is stored in the beginning of the *Name hint* field (hereinafter, *the beginning of the field* means *the byte at the lowest address or the first few bytes at lower addresses in the field*), unused bytes of this field are set to null.
 UTF-16LE characters are converted to ASCII (extended), if possible (if it isn't, the first byte of the *Name hint* field is null).

-Hereinafter, an extended ASCII string means a string made from UTF-16LE characters with codes less than 256 by removing the null byte from each character.
+Hereinafter, an extended ASCII string means a string made from UTF-16LE characters with codes less than 256 by removing the null byte (at the highest address) from each character.

 All list elements are required to be sorted (as described above).